Berkshire profit falls 37 percent on investment, insurance slump

 Berkshire has the ability to make more big acquisitions, having ended the quarter with $66.59 billion of cash.

-The company also has dozens of smaller businesses that sell, among other things, Benjamin Moore paint, Borsheim's jewelry, Dairy Queen ice cream, Fruit of the Loom underwear, Johns Manville insulation and See's candies.
+The company also has dozens of smaller businesses that sell, among other things, Benjamin Moore paint, Borsheim's jewellery, Dairy Queen ice cream, Fruit of the Loom underwear, Johns Manville insulation and See's candies.

 On Friday, Berkshire Class A shares closed down $187.24 at $215,462.76, and its Class B shares rose 20 cents to $143.55.
 The shares are about 6 percent below their record highs set on Dec.
 8.